erluxman/kitchensinkdemo/backlog.md

 	- Scale Image Button
 		- Add option for user to change the image

-- Dialog

-	- Interaction Dialog
-		- Don’t just show the dialog contents in this section.
-Add a button that opens the Interaction Dialog just like you have for the other dialog types.

-	- Dialog
-		- The dialog needs work.
-It just says “OK”.
-	- Sheet
-		- Have the sheet show a little bit more than just Hello there.
-		- Demonstrate its ability to navigate to a new sheet from within the sheet, with its back-button functionality
-		- I have added the ability to set the Sheet position (NORTH, EAST, WEST, SOUTH, CENTER).
-Give user ability to test out each of these positions.

 ToolBar
 	-  This doesn’t use the toolbar at all.
 You might need to read some of the docs and tutorials on ToolBar to get the idea.
 The ToolBar is attached to a form.
 It provides a side menu, and the option to add menu buttons in various places on the form.
 The Search bar is a feature of the toolbar.
 It shouldn’t just be placed on the form as it is.
 It should be integrated with the toolbar for that demonstration.
 You’ll want multiple Toolbar demonstrations - have each in its own subform.